EtchUK/Etch.OrchardCore.InjectScripts/README.md

 # Etch.OrchardCore.InjectScripts

-Specify custom script blocks for the `<head>` or at the bottom of the page.
+Module for [Orchard Core](https://github.com/OrchardCMS/OrchardCore) that allows you to specify custom script blocks for the `<head>` or at the bottom of the page.
 Useful for adding third party integrations (e.g. Google Analytics).

-# Etch.OrchardCore.Fields

-Module for [Orchard Core](https://github.com/OrchardCMS/OrchardCore) that provides useful content fields.

 ## Build Status